Tymotex/Transperler/README.md

 ## Deployment

-The Transperler Client's deployment to GitHub Pages is handled automatically on pushes/merges to `master` by a GitHub Actions workflow.
+The Transperler Client is deployed on Vercel.
 The Transperler Service is dockerised and can be deployed on AWS ECS or Google Cloud Run, for example.
 In my case, I've deployed the service on a Linux VM from [Vultr](https://www.vultr.com/) and have set up NGINX as a reverse proxy to direct requests to the Docker container for the service.
-Currently, deployment just involves running `docker-compose up -d`.
+Currently, deployment just involves running `docker-compose up -d` or `nohup go run .`.